DrDecagon/ilianas-SoundPad/README.md

 ## Manual Installation (depreciated)

+* Install the folowing dependancies: actkbd, mpv, socat, zenity
 * Download the MInst.tar.xz release
-* Install the folowing dependancies: actkbd, mpv, socat, zenity
+* Extract the package
 * modify the 70-hotkey-pad.rules file to match your numpad's device IDs and then copy it to /etc/udev/rules.d/
 * add soundpad.sh to the list of startup applications (debian, ubuntu, etc) - OR -
   * run # crontab -e